Nashville-Public-Library/talklib/README.md

     ````
     - The tests can take a while to run.
 Watch the terminal output for progress.
     - If the tests fail, you may have installed something incorrectly.
-    - You must be connected to the internet to run the tests
+    - You must be connected to the internet to run the tests.
+    - To update the version on PyPI, you must increment the version number in `pyproject.toml`